Skip to main content

 Possibly.
 Some experts argue the concentration of gluten in wheat-based foods is much higher in the U.S. than elsewhere.
 This could be why some people experience fewer symptoms after consuming baked goods and pastas abroad.

-Also keep in mind that both the U.S. and Europe import wheat from other countries.
+Good to know: Both the U.S. and Europe import wheat from other countries.
 This means there’s a chance you’re eating products made from the same type of wheat no matter where you travel.
-In which case, there may not be a difference between gluten in the U.S. versus Europe.
+So there may not be a difference between gluten in the U.S. versus Europe.

-What are the differences between European and American gluten?
+What are the differences between European and American wheat and gluten?

 There are two main differences: the type of wheat used and its gluten content as well as the processing and manufacturing methods.